MarianaAzedo/bugtracker-cbwa/README.md

 ## Technologies

-- Body-parser - ^1.19.0
+- Body-parser - 1.19.0
-- Express - ^4.17.1
+- ExpressJS - 4.17.1
-- Mongodb - ^3.6.2
+- MongoDB - 3.6.2

 ## Setup

-Describe how to install / setup your local environement / add link to demo version.
+Clone this repository using git clone https://github.com/MarianaAzedo/bugtracker-cbwa.
+Move to the appropriate directory: cd bugtracker-cbwa.
+Run npm install to install dependencies.
+Run npm start, it will open the browser when ready.

 ## Example_usage

-Examples of usage:
+Endpoint:

 - users

-app.get('/users', users.getUserController); //get all users
+get all the users /users
-app.get('/users/:email', users.getUserEmail); //get by email
-app.post('/users', users.postController); //add new user
+get users by email /users/:email add (post) new user /users

 example:
 {
 "\_id": "",